-As markets across the country continue to cement themselves as community lifelines, there’s no better time to support our local traders and head out into the great outdoors than now.
+As markets across the country continue to cement themselves as community lifelines (and even in most cases, preferred places to shop these days), there’s no better time to support our local traders and head out into the great outdoors than now.
 From artisan food stalls to local crafts and artwork – Manchester has it all.
 Here are some of the best markets to visit in Manchester.

 1. Bury Market